google-github-actions/auth/README.md

     configure a Google Cloud Workload Identity Provider.
 See [setup](#setup) for instructions.

--   If you're a Firebase user and you're using the Admin Node.js SDK, you must authenticate with a service account key (Workload Identity Federation is not yet supported.)

 -   You must run the `actions/checkout@v3` step _before_ this action.
 Omitting the checkout step or putting it after `auth` will cause future steps to be unable to authenticate.